ekcasey/tw_ac_vagrant_workshop/README.md

     - ["forwarded_port", {guest: 4567, host: 4567}]
 ```

 Now, we must destroy and recreate the VM in order to apply this change.
-Run 'ktichen destroy' from the host machine.
+Run 'kitchen destroy' from the host machine.
 Now, this time instead of running 'kitchen create' lets use the 'kitchen setup' command which will create the VM apply the runlist with Chef.

 Now lets login to the guest machine again, bundle install, and start the minions application.
 Now, from the browser on your host machine, navigate to localhost:4567.
 You should see 'Hello Minions!' displayed in the browser.